- Adobe Flash Player has been used for a long time by a wide range of browsers to successfully present content.

 Users of the Adobe AIR 188.8.131.52 SDK & Compiler and earlier versions should update to the Adobe AIR 184.108.40.206 SDK & Compiler.

 Run Adobe Flash right from your browser

 In the past, Adobe Flash wasn’t available in every browser so you had to download and install it separately.
 Nowadays Adobe Flash is available as a built-in plugin for every major browser.
-Both Firefox and Chrome support Flash and have the Flash plugin available, so you don’t have to install it manually.
+Both Firefox and Chrome have supported Flash and have the Flash plugins available, so you don’t have to install it manually.